by Susan Flantzer

 Read about the British coronation regalia at the links below:

 Like many other Christian churches, Westminster Abbey is built in the shape of a cross.
 The space where coronations happen, called the Coronation Theatre, is at the point at which the two parts of the cross meet, at the very center of Westminster Abbey, directly in front of the High Altar.
-It is here that the 700-year-old Coronation Chair, also called St. Edward’s Chair and King Edward’s Chair, on which the monarch sits for the majority of the service, is placed, facing the High Altar.
+It is here that the 700-year-old Coronation Chair, also called St. Edward’s Chair or King Edward’s Chair, is placed, facing the High Altar.
+The monarch sits on the Coronation Chair for the majority of the coronation service.

 The coronation involves six basic stages based on the coronation service written by Saint Dunstan, Archbishop of Canterbury used in 973 for the coronation of Edgar the Peaceful, King of the English: the recognition, the oath, the anointing, the investiture/the crowning, the enthronement, and the homage.

-King Charles III and Queen Camilla’s coronation service was shorter than coronations in the past.
+The coronation service of King Charles III and Queen Camilla was shorter than past coronation services.
 The Coronation Liturgy for the coronation (link below) followed the six basic stages but the text of the service was quite different from the text of past coronations, and there were some changes from past coronations and some modern additions.

 - Church of England: The Coronation Liturgy – Called To Serve